 The bridges at Dordrecht

-The two bridges [railway bridge and traffic bridge] - of which the traffic bridge had been opened shortly before the war - connected the Island of Dordrecht with the Island of Ysselmonde, crossing the Oude Maas flow, were situated right in between the two cities of Dordrecht and Zwijndrecht, NE on the Island.
+The two Dordrecht bridges [railway bridge and traffic bridge] - of which the traffic bridge had been opened shortly before the war - connected the Island of Dordrecht with the Island of Ysselmonde, crossing the Oude Maas flow.
+They were situated right in between the two cities of Dordrecht and Zwijndrecht, in the far NE corner of the Island.
 For easy reference we shall address these constructions as the Dordrecht bridges.The traffic bridge was the second shackle in the chain of bridges that were targetted by the German airbornes.
 A railway-bridge to the east of Dordrecht was of little interest to the Germans.
 Crossing it would lead them nowhere, so it had no other significance than a possible Ducth route for reinforcements.

 The landing at Dordrecht

-While the troops south of the station held the entire airborne company occupied, the engineer-recruits to the west of the German position had managed to form a number of patrols that were adequately equipped with rifles, one or two machineguns and ammo.
-These patrols spread out over the southwest side of the German perimeter and gradually managed to take out the German machinegun positions that had been placed along the road side.
+While the troops south of the station held the entire airborne company occupied, the depot engineer-recruits to the west of the German position had managed to form a number of patrols that were adequately equipped with carabines, one or two machineguns and ammo.
+These patrols spread out alongside the southwestern flank of the German perimeter and gradually managed to take out the German machinegun positions that had been placed along the road side.
 After this the ever growing number of battle ready engineer-squads started to sweep the area for remaining airborne groups which were taken prisoner one by one.
 A few brief but fierce skirmishes followed along the main road, which all ended into German surrenders.
-The remaining airbornes withdrew into the parc area, but the closing ring of Dutch formations around them continued to spray the decreasing German pocket.
-Eventually a large sweep of Dutch engineers straight through the parc forced the last remaining Germans to surrender.
-Only ten airbornes had managed to get away.
-The securing of the area would take the rest of the day, but the fate of the 3rd Airborne Company had been sealed.
-They had suffered 14 men KIA and about 75-80 had been taken prisoner, of which quite some were wounded.
-Only two small groups - 10 men altogether - had managed to break out.
-These men reached the bridge at around 0700 hrs.
-They could report the ill fate of the company.
-When the linked up with the 33 remaining men of 3rd Platoon, they formed the last remains of the 3rd Company.
-It caused the size of 1st Battalion to shrink to no more than a mere two Companies.
+By then the German losses had accumulated into the dozens.
+Only a formation of in total 10 men with two NCO's had managed to escape the Dutch encirclement and reach the bridges.
+There they were able to report the probable loss of the main force.

 The landings at Amstelwijk and Tweede Tol

-The drop was poorly executed.
-Virtually none of the units landed in the projected landing-zone.
+This drop was poorly executed.
+Virtually none of the units landed in the projected landing-zone (LZ).
 Basically all landed much more to the east, in the midst of the Dutch artillery positions and even near some barracks locations.
 A part of the 2nd Coy and a full platoon of the 4th Coy as well as a part of the battalion staff was missing too.
-All but the platoon of the 4th had been dropped of between Moerdijk and Tweede Tol and would only appear hours later.
-Also troops from the 2nd Battalion - that had Moerdijk as their objective - had been misdropped and landed near Tweede Tol.
+All but the platoon of the 4th had been dropped more to the south, between Moerdijk and Tweede Tol, and would only appear hours later.
+Also at least two squads from the 2nd Battalion - that had Moerdijk as their objective - had been misdropped and landed near Tweede Tol.
 They would make their way back to Willemsdorp by chartering a bus.
-The worst incident was the utter misdrop of one platoon of the 4th Company that had apparently been on board a Ju-52 Kette that had taken the wrong turn at an in flight rally point and consequently dropped the platoon over the Ypenburg (the Hague) area!
-As such the 1st Battalion saw a wrong kick-off of the operation, but had nevertheless managed to gain its only genuine objective: the capture of the traffic-bridge at Dordrecht.
+The worst misdrop incident was the total fail misdrop of one platoon of the 4th Company that had apparently been on board a Ju-52 Kette that had taken the wrong turn at an in flight rally point and consequently dropped the platoon over the Ypenburg (the Hague) theatre!
+As such the 1st Battalion saw a wrong kick-off of the operation, but had nevertheless managed to gain its only genuine objective: the seizure of the traffic-bridge at Dordrecht.
 The balance of the battalion still had to overrun the Dutch headquarters near the Amstelwijk estate though.

 Oberst Bräuer had meanwhile received a radio call that informed him of the ill fate of his 3rd Company.
 He ordered his two remaining companies - save a few squads required for local defence - in the central part of the Island to assemble near Tweede Tol and subsequently commanded them northwards towards the southwest of Dordrecht.
 Bräuer decided that the bridgehead had to be reinforced.
-Only modest troops were left behind as a screen to defend the landing zone and the command post that had been established at Tweede Tol in a Dutch artillery camp.
+Only a modest number of troops were left behind as a screen to defend the landing zone and the command post that had been established at Tweede Tol in a Dutch artillery camp.
 Other resources had to come from the 2nd Battalion.

 Meanwhile a request for reinforcement to the Group Kil [brigade strong Task Force in the Hoekse Waard, west of the island of Dordrecht] was answered with the arrival of two platoons of infantry that had been shuttled over the Kil.
-This formation, supported by a single heavy machinegun, crossed the village Wieldrecht and next took a direction to the south where it bumped right into the point formation of the progressing German main-force.
+This formation, supported by a single heavy machinegun, crossed the village Wieldrecht and took a direction to the south where it bumped right into the point formation of the progressing German main-force.
 When the heavy machinegun and one of the light machineguns suffered major jams, the fire power of the Dutch - that had at least four heavy machineguns and several light machineguns opposing them - decreased so much that the two platoons had to be move back into Wieldrecht, less than one km away from the local Dutch headquarters.
 They were forced to surrender soon after.
 Both sides had paid a price.

-Wolfgang von Blücher was a successful airborne officer who would be decorated with the Knightscross [Ritterkreuz] for his contribution during the battle in Holland.
-Both his younger brothers joint the airbornes too and all three jointly served in the 1st Battalion of 1.FJR during the battle at Crete.
+Both Blücher's younger brothers joint the airbornes too and all three jointly served in the 1st Battalion of 1.FJR during the battle at Crete in May 1941.
 A very tragic fate awaited all three.
 Oberleutnant Wolfgang von Blüchers platoon had been isolated during the fierce battle for Heraklion.
 They were raided by the Scottish Black Watch [Royal Highland Regiment].
 His brother Leberecht got news of that, took a horse, packed it with ammo and rode straight through the British fire in order to replenish his brother's low ammo supplies.
 In sight of Wolfgang his brave younger brother was killed.
 The next day Wolfgang himself would get killed when the British overran his position.
 Days later the third brother perished.
 All three were buried at Crete.
 It must have been a massive blow to the family.

-The Von Blücher squad - packed with numerous handgrenades and some rifles - found a way to cross a wide local waterway west of the Dutch held parc, manoeuvred a way through the grove and entered the Dutch occupied parc from a dead angle.
-Upon entering the Dutch position they started yelling and screaming while tossing grenades into every corner within their sight.
+The Von Blücher squad of five men - packed with numerous handgrenades and some rifles - found a way to cross a wide local waterway west of the Dutch held park, manoeuvred a way through the grove and entered the Dutch occupied park from a dead angle.
+Upon entering the Dutch position they started yelling and screaming while tossing blast grenades into every corner within their sight.
 The totally unexpected German presence right inside the Dutch position caused a major panic.
-The about 75 soldiers in the parc itself took cover in the shelter casemates or the ditches around the parc.
-The few airbornes meanwhile kept on blazing from their pistols and rifles and grenades were thrown into two casemates.
+The about 50 soldiers in the park itself took cover in the shelter casemates or the ditches around the park.
+The handful or airbornes meanwhile kept on blazing from their pistols and rifles and grenades were thrown into two casemates.
 Dozens of Dutch were killed, wounded or went into complete shock.
-Meanwhile the heavy machinegun company had entered the parc from the south and the road side and although they received some firm resistance from the mansion - that costed them three KIA - the Dutch position was taken only minutes later.
+Meanwhile the heavy machinegun company had entered the estate from the south and approached along the road side.
+They withstood some firm resistance from the mansion - that costed them three KIA.
+The Dutch position was taken only minutes later.